ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Remove CDDL comments from CDDL blocks

 * More clearly define "entity" and use it more broadly, particularly instead of "device"

+* Remove boot seed and uptime claims since they are not particularly critical